Gears 5: Gameplay

 Similar to its predecessor, the game is a third-person shooter.
 The player has three weapon slots, which allow them to equip one light weapon and two heavier weapons.
 The player also has access to explosives such as grenades, and they can use melee weapons such as the Lancer Assault Rifle, a mid-range assault rifle with a fully operational chainsaw for a bayonet.
 The player can also use the environment to their advantage.
 In addition to several linear scenarios, the game also features several hub worlds, which can be explored freely on foot or using a vehicle named the Skiff.
 In the game, the player can complete various side quests, and as the player explores the game's world, they would discover collectibles and essential components needed to upgrade Jack, a robot which accompanies Kait throughout the game.
 Through upgrading Jack, new skills, such as scanning enemies, cloaking Kait and her squad, stunning enemies, and deflecting bullets using an energy shield, will be unlocked.

 In addition to single-player gameplay, the game supports three-player local split screen or online cooperative gameplay.
 Horde mode also returns in Gears 5, in which five players must work together to fight against 50 waves of enemies.
 A boss will appear every 10 waves.
-Players need to select from one of five classes, namely Offense, Tank, Support, Scout, and Engineer.
-Each of whom has their own unique weapons and abilities.
+Players need to select from one of many classes under 4 categories, these categories being Assault, Tank, Support, and Promotional (Scout).
+Each of whom has classes with their own unique weapons and abilities.
+Each category has 5 classes.
 The game also introduces a new three-player cooperative mode named Escape.
 In Escape, the player assumes control of a "Hivebuster", who voluntarily get captured by the Swarm in order to infiltrate and destroy their hives using Venom Bombs.
 The players must cooperate with each other and utilize the unique abilities of each character in order to escape and reach an extraction point.
 The game also features several competitive multiplayer modes including Team Deathmatch, King of the Hill and Escalation.
 A new mode named Arcade is also available.
 It was described as a "hero shooter-lite" mode designed for new players or a more casual audience.